drounce/PyGEM/docs/calibration_options.md

 | ['MCMC_fullsim'](MCMC_target) | Finds multiple sets of parameters using Bayesian inference with full model simulations.<br> Varies $f_{snow}$, $k_{p}$, $T_{bias}$ | [Rounce et al. 2020](https://www.cambridge.org/core/journals/journal-of-glaciology/article/quantifying-parameter-uncertainty-in-a-largescale-glacier-evolution-model-using-bayesian-inference-application-to-high-mountain-asia/61D8956E9A6C27CC1A5AEBFCDADC0432) |
 | [Future options](cal_custom_target) | Stay tuned for new options coming in 2023/2024! | |

-The output of each calibration is a .pkl file that holds a dictionary of the calibration options and the subsequent model parameters.
-Thus, the .pkl file will store several calibration options.
+The output of each calibration is a .json file that holds a dictionary of the calibration options and the subsequent model parameters.
+Thus, the .json file will store several calibration options.
 Each calibration option is a key to the dictionary.
 The model parameters are also stored in a dictionary (i.e., a dictionary within a dictionary) with each model parameter being a key to the dictionary that provides access to a list of values for that specific model parameter.
 The following shows an example of how to print a list of the precipitation factors ($k_{p}$) for the calibration option specified in the input file:

 ```
-with open(modelprms_fullfn, 'rb') as f:
+with open(modelprms_fullfn, 'r') as f:
-    modelprms_dict = pickle.load(f)
+    modelprms_dict = json.load(f)
 print(modelprms_dict[pygem_prms.option_calibration][‘kp’])
 ```